Background pattern

 Your doctor may need to adjust your dose and/or take other precautions:

-• If you are taking an angiotensin II receptor antagonist (ARA) or aliskirén (see also the information under the headings "Do not take Perindopril Krka" and "Warnings and precautions").
+• if you are taking an angiotensin II receptor antagonist (ARB) or aliskiren (see also the information under the headings "Do not take Perindopril Krka" and "Warnings and precautions").

-It is recommended to take Perindopril Krka before eating to reduce the influence of food on the way the medication works.
+It is recommended to take Perindopril Krka before meals to reduce the influence of food on the way the medicine works.

 Drinking alcohol while taking Perindopril Krka may cause dizziness.
-You should consult your doctor if drinking alcohol is recommended for you while you are being treated with Perindopril Krka.
+You should consult your doctor if alcohol consumption is advisable for you while you are being treated with Perindopril Krka.

 Pregnancy, breastfeeding, and fertility